PiKV: KV Cache Management System for Mixture of Experts: Conclusion

 We present \textbf{PiKV}, a parallel and distributed KV cache management framework optimized for sparsely activated MoE-based large language models.
 PiKV introduces a KV cache management system for MoE, including sparse expert routing, cache compression, and stream-aware scheduling.
 This architecture rethinks KV caching not only as passive memory storage, but as a dynamic, query-driven retrieval system.

-\href{https://github.com/NoakLiu/PiKV}{PiKV} is a living project for scalable MoE serving, aiming for briding MoE sparsity and efficient system design optimization.
+\href{https://github.com/NoakLiu/PiKV}{PiKV} is a living project for scalable MoE serving, aiming to bridge MoE sparsity and efficient system design optimization.
 Future work will explore online adaptation, hierarchical memory tiers, and integration with training-time sparsity strategies for end-to-end efficient large model deployment with MoE architecture.